stefs92/Bengali-AI/index.md

 By a few trial and errors we have figured out a good initial set of hyperparameters (pooling sized and number of filters) for our neural network, obtaining a validation accuracy of 28% after 30 epochs of training.
 Considering that we have 168 classes, we can see that a random guessing would give an accuracy of approximately 0.5% instead.

 # Next Steps

+While so far we have only tackled the problem of grapheme recognition, we would like to

 We noticed the images we loaded have a large yellow cloud around the graphemes.
 To prevent the model from unnecessarily traning this yellow space, we hope to focus the model on just the blue-lined grapheme.
 This would involve looking at bounding boxes for our images.
 Cropping to the union of bounding boxes for all images would be a safe bet but might still result in unnecessarily large image size - therefore, we might want to restrict to a box size large enough to cover (100 - p)% of the images where p is a small parameter that can be tuned to increase accuracy.